sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 Todo: find a nice way to deal with `DateTime`s with a `DateTimeKind` of `Unknown`.

-Todo: find a nice way for developers to set the current timezone. `DateTime`s often come from models as UTC (but not all always) and we often want to display them in the user's timezone.
+Done: find a nice way for developers to set the current timezone. `DateTime`s often come from models as UTC (but not all always) and we often want to display them in the user's timezone.

     Html.GetTimezone();
     Html.SetTimezone("Romance Standard Time");

-Here is a list on nice input for the best output.
+Here is a list of nice input for the best output.

 - The desired display (date, time, date and time, custom)
 - A optional tooltip display